AmrajKoonar/personal-portfolio/README.md

 ## 📄 License

 This project is open-source and available under the [MIT License](LICENSE).
+Credit: [Once UI](https://once-ui.com/products/magic-portfolio)